 Writers in their Natural Habitat with katherena vermette

 This is an open call welcoming writing in all formats.
-Poetry, prose, fiction, non-fiction, scripts, performance, and hybrid genre writers are encouraged to apply.
+Writers of poetry, prose, fiction, non-fiction, scripts, performance, and hybrid genre are all encouraged to apply.

 katherena will be offering mentorship to assist you in developing your writing skills, narrative style and help you find your voice.
 Throughout the six-week series we will focus on peer review, editing and generating new work.
 With discussions on freelance writing, and the business skills all writers need to help get your work published.